BIGJRA/BIGJRA.github.io/rejuv.md

 climb the ladder.
 Grab the Rift Notes and prepare yourself.

 Talk to the Grunt and save in front of the statue.
-Talk to the grunt again, and you’ll have to fight:
+Talk to the grunt again, and you'll have to fight:

 Lingering Regret Nancy (Mountain Field)